-It’s not uncommon for heating systems to have a problem once in a while.
-It could be as straightforward as a broken thermostat or an electrical problem.
-If your gas furnace won’t turn off, here are a few steps you can take to get a properly working furnace again.
+It’s not unusual for heating systems to have a glitch once in a while.
+It could be as straightforward as a broken thermostat or an electrical issue.
+If your gas furnace won’t turn off, here are a couple steps you can take to get a correctly working furnace again.

-A dirty air filter creates issues for many homeowners and their HVAC system.
+A dirty air filter causes issues for many homeowners and their HVAC system.
 Here’s why.
-It restricts airflow, forcing your furnace to work harder and run longer to meet your desired temperature.
+It restricts airflow, making your furnace work harder and run longer to satisfy your ideal temperature.

-This multiplies wear and tear on your furnace, as well as the odds of a breakdown and premature failure.
+This increases usage on your furnace, as well as the odds of a malfunction and premature failure.

-It can also make your furnace get too hot and shut off for a time to cool off.
-Then it will keep repeating this process when your furnace turns on.
+It can also make your furnace overheat and shut down for a time to cool down.
+Then it will keep repeating this process when your furnace switches on.
 This is known as short cycling.
-In addition to wearing out your furnace more quickly, it can increase your heating bill and make your home feel unpleasant.
+In addition to wearing out your furnace faster, it can drive up your heating bill and make your home feel unpleasant.

-We recommend replacing flat filters monthly and pleated filters every three months.
+We encourage replacing flat filters monthly and pleated filters every three months.
 If you can’t remember the last time you replaced your furnace filter, remove it and hold it up to the light.
-If you can’t see light through your filter, it’s too dusty and you should get a new one.
+If you can’t detect light through your filter, it’s too dusty and you should get a new one.

-If the matter was connected to a clogged air filter, replacing it with a new filter should solve this common problem when your heat won’t turn off.
-If not, we recommend checking your thermostat settings next.
+If the matter was linked to a clogged air filter, putting in a new filter should solve this common problem when your heat won’t turn off.
+If not, we suggest checking your thermostat settings next.

-Your thermostat runs your furnace and simply informs the unit when to turn on and off.
-It’s usually to blame when your furnace won’t stop running.
+Your thermostat controls your furnace and simply informs the unit when to turn on and off.
+It’s often the problem when your furnace won’t stop running.

-At times having the heat turn off is as easy as changing a wrong thermostat setting.
+Sometimes having the heat turn off is as simple as changing an incorrect thermostat setting.

 Your thermostat includes two settings, “auto” and “on,” that control your heating system’s blower motor.